Selivanof/UniversityCollection/README.md

 ---
-### Grading Types Explained
+### Project Grading (and Types) Explained
+- **Additive**
-- **Additive:** The project's grade is simply added to the exam's final grade.
+  - The project's grade is simply added to the exam's final grade.
 Any increase beyond the exam's maximum possible grade is ignored.
+  - Such projects are always optional with no penalty for not turning them in.
+- **Fixed Percentage**
-- **Raw Percentage:** The final grade is calculated by the formula `Project * XX% + Exam * (100 - XX)%`, where both Project and Exam grades are on a scale /10.
+  - The final grade is calculated by the formula `Project * XX% + Exam * (100 - XX)%`, where both Project and Exam grades are on a scale /10.
+  - If the project is optional, not turning it in is equivalent to a project graded as 0.
+If the project is mandatory, a minimum grade (usually 5/10) must be achieved.
+- **Boosting Percentage**
-- **Boosting Percentage:** Same as Raw Percentage, but the Project's grade contributes to the final grade ONLY if only if it improves the final grade.
+  - Same as Raw Percentage, but the Project's grade contributes to the final grade ONLY if only if it improves the final grade.
 Otherwise, XX% = 0% and the final grade is the same as the Exam's grade.
+  - Such projects are always optional with no penalty for not turning them in.